 - Online written exercise: Here, you’ll be presented with a fictional scenario where we’ll explore your ability to problem-solve, take decisions, communicate, influence and analyse information.

 - One day-assessment centre: This is held in London.
 You’ll try out various scenarios and roleplays where we’ll assess your skills in working with others, building relationships, collaborating, influencing, integrity and learning.
+There will also be a final interview.
 If you live outside the M25 you can claim for the cost of your travel and 1 night’s hotel if required.
 Please ask for further details or before booking.

-- Conditional Offer: If you’re successful in your final interviews, we’ll give you a conditional offer – which means you’ll join us if you successfully complete vetting, which you can read more about below.
+- Conditional Offer: If you’re successful in the assessment centre and final interview, we’ll give you a conditional offer – which means you’ll join us if you successfully complete vetting, which you can read more about below.

 IMPORTANT: You must successfully pass each stage of the process in order to progress to the next.
 We are unable offer feedback should you not succeed at any stage of the recruitment process.

 Please note your application may take between 6 and 9 months to process including vetting, so we advise you continue any current employment until you have received your final job offer.